Useless Phrases that Killed Your Writing’s Impact

 Then why are you saying it?
 Choose your words carefully.
 There is no need to write something if it is clearly implied.
-If the point is not self-evident, I is your job to re-phase it show it is.
+If the point is not self-evident, it is your job to re-phase it.
 If the point is obvious, let it stand.
 Do not preface it with “It goes without saying” and contradict yourself with the next phrase.

 Before we get started